Biodiversity Net Gain FAQs - Frequently Asked Questions

 BNG does not change existing protections, so current legal and policy provisions relating to development impacts on the natural environment, including protected sites and species, and priority species and habitats, all need to be considered in relation to habitat loss.
 A development cannot avoid this requirement by virtue of delivering a net gain.
 If there are protected species on-site then these should be approached and managed in the same way as they are currently.
 BNG and the Biodiversity Metric calculations would then be additional to this.

 BNG just ensures that habitat is ‘valued’ in a way that it may not have been and that is at least replaced with a 10% extra.
 Assuming the habitat lost is not irreplaceable and the project is otherwise permissible, a LPA could not refuse planning permission based solely on the lifespan of a replacement habitat.
-Ultimately it is the LPA’s decision whether the biodiversity net gain information accompanying an application is acceptable and whether to refuse or not on this basis, using the evidence submitted by the applicant, including on any locally distinctive habitats, to inform that decision.
+Ultimately it is the LPA’s decision whether the biodiversity net gain information accompanying an application and the subsequent biodiversity gain plan is acceptable and whether to refuse or not on this basis, using the evidence submitted by the applicant, including on any locally distinctive habitats, to inform that decision.
 The Biodiversity Metric also takes into account the risk of delay to the creation/ enhancement of habitat; so where a habitat is being lost and new habitat being created to replace it, this is more costly in terms of biodiversity units (and harder to reach 10%) than enhancement.
 The LPA will need to be satisfied that the Biodiversity Metric has been used appropriately.

 The Biodiversity Metric is a habitat-based approach, using habitat as a proxy for biodiversity.
 Species-based features such as bird and bat boxes are not included within the metric, instead it focuses on the habitats such species need to forage and complete their life cycles.
 The provision of such species features within developments should still be encouraged and LPAs can promote their usage through design guides and codes.